 Each week, Heartland benefits from the generosity of over 150 volunteers.
 Without the collective dedication of our volunteers, Heartland simply wouldn’t exist!
-Our volunteer team includes students, professionals, SATM's and retirees who all come together to share their skills, talents and energy for the common purpose to improving the lives of individuals with disabilities.
+Our volunteer team includes students, professionals, SAHM's and retirees who all come together to share their skills, talents and energy for the common purpose to improving the lives of individuals with disabilities.

 During the school year, Heartland’s lessons are held Monday through Thursday from 4:30pm to 7:30pm.
 We have a few lessons during the week in the daytime.
 Typically, daytime lessons are held between 10:30am and 12:30pm.

 During the summer, Heartland holds all abilities summer camps.
 Summer camps are scheduled every other week throughout summer.
 Volunteers are typically needed between 9:00am and 2:00pm on weekdays.

 Please note we are NOT open on the weekends.

 Sidewalkers offer assistance and/or stability to our riders by walking beside the horse during lessons.
 They also observe and interact with the rider and serve as an extra set of eyes and ears for the instructor.
 Sidewalkers are paramount in keeping riders safe and engaged in the lesson!
 All new volunteers must complete sidewalker training prior to volunteering at Heartland